Why Quick Fundraising Ideas?

 11. Trash Art Auction

-This quick fundraising idea isn’t just for the eco-friendly, but for all creative types.
+This quick fundraising idea isn’t just for eco-artists, but for all creative types.
 Enlist local artists to create some avant-garde masterpieces out of recyclables or other waste products, and auction off the pieces.
+You can also collect recyclable materials and hold a contest to see which attendee can make the most impressive creation.

-Host a “quiz game” night and charge an entrance fee for attendees.
-Group people into different teams to see who can gain bragging rights and raise the most money!
+Ask that participants form teams in advance and raise a minimum amount as their registration fee.
+Then charge an entrance fee for anyone not participating in the competition.
+Group people into different teams to see who can gain bragging rights and raise the most money.

 13. Run the Race